eannacone/odin-recipes/README.md

 # odin-recipes

-Building my first seudo-website on a recipe of my chooseing.
+Building my first seudo-website on a recipe of my choosing.

 Wish me luck!!